kevindhuertas/transformer_model_with_time_signals/README.md

 The `Final_architecture.ipynb` notebook is prepared to test the Transformer model.
 It includes:

 1. **Model Training**:
-   - Automatically splits the dataset into 80% for training and 20% for validation.
+   - Splits the dataset into 80% for training and 20% for validation.
-   - Includes an option to perform 10-fold cross-validation to evaluate model robustness.
+   - Training: 10-fold cross-validation to evaluate model robustness.

 2. **Model Saving**:
    - The trained model is saved in `.keras` format for future use.